Auto Insurance Claim Advice

 Today’s Value

-Actual Cash Value or ACV is a term present in 99% of the auto insurance policies in American.
+Actual Cash Value or ACV is a term present in 99% of the auto insurance policies in America.
 This term is usually defined in the Definitions Section of the policy.
-Some policies define it in every single section where the term appears; if this is the case, this definition applies only to that specific section of the policy.
+Some define it in every section of the policy where the term appears.
+If this is the case, this definition applies only to that specific section of the policy.

 Actual Cash Value is deceiving because insurance agents do not explain exactly what it means.
 On the surface, Actual Cash Value appears to include all damages that you had the day of the accident.
 For example, if there are damages to your car, it would appear that you will get paid to get the car fixed as you want it.
 The word “cash” makes it appear as if the payment will be quick and without hassle.